apalit/image-api/README.md

 * The images whose expiry has been set, become unavailable in API after the expiry period.
 They won't be retrieved by the GET api/images endpoint.

 # To do:
-* Understand the requirement of expiring link properly and incorporate changes accordingly.
-* Complete unit tests
-* Add fixtures for default plans
 * Caching
 * More Testing
-* Incorporate feedbacks
 * Documentation

 # Further enhancements
-* Scheduled task to delete the images and their thumbnails which have expired to up free space
 * Can use a different backend to store images, say S3.
 * Automated script or Makefile can be used to run the various commands.
 * Various tools, such as flake8, bandit, etc can be incorporated to run in test environment (eg, using tox) or as pre-commit hooks.